Find Schools

 • Historiographer

-In 2016, there was an estimated number of 3,300 jobs in the United States for Historian.
+There were about 3,300 jobs for Historian in 2016 (in the United States).
 New jobs are being produced at a rate of 6.1% which is above the national average.
 The Bureau of Labor Statistics predicts 200 new jobs for Historian by 2026.
-The BLS estimates 300 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 300 job openings in this field each year.

 undefined